casefabric/guide/docs/cmmn/overview.md

 The Case Management and Model Notation was introduced in May 2014 by the [Object Management Group](https://www.omg.org).

-Cafienne implements **CMMN 1.1**, the version that was published in December 2016.
+CaseFabric implements **CMMN 1.1**, the version that was published in December 2016.

 The specification intends to provide a language to describe the lifecycle of a case in a graphical manner.